AstarNetwork/astar-docs/docs/learn/glossary.md

  ### Parachain
  A blockchain that meets several characteristics that allow it to work within the confines of the Polkadot Host.
 Also known as “parallelized chain”.

- ### Polakdot
+ ### Polkadot
  A heterogeneous, multi-chain network allowing various blockchains of different characteristics to perform arbitrary, cross-chain communication under shared security.

  ### Relayer
  A node that relays messages between different chains in Polkadot.

  ### Rollup
- A scaling solution that bundles multiple transactions into a single transaction to increase throughput and reduce fees on a network.
+ A layer 2 scaling solution that moves the smart contract execution environment either to cryptographically (zero-knowledge-based) or optimistically secured off-chain networks with independent means of consensus.
+Rollups bundle multiple transactions into one to increase throughput and reduce fees on the underlying layer 1 network.

  ### Sharding
  Partition of a blockchain network that allows for parallel processing of transactions to increase scalability and network capacity.

  ### Shiden
  The "canary network" for Astar connected to Kusama, a canary network for Polkadot.
 It consists of an early-release, unaudited version of the Astar codebase.
 It is not a testnet.
-For more info refer to the Networks section.
+For more info refer to the [Networks](/docs/learn/networks.md) section.

  ### Shibuya
  A testnet for Shiden and Astar.
-For more info refer to the Networks section.
+For more info refer to the [Networks](/docs/learn/networks.md) section.

  ### Smart Contract
  A self-executing computer program that automatically enforces and executes the terms of an agreement between parties on a blockchain network.